mel-cdn/aws-gcp-azure-terraform-fastapi/README.md

 - [X] Terraform deployment with S3 backend
 - [ ] Setup GitHub Actions pipeline
 - [ ] Automated deployment to `prod` environment
+- [ ] Update GitHub Pipeline to use OIDC instead AWS Keys
 - [ ] Link service to a domain name